robotslacker/slackerdb/README.md

 # Location of system extension plugin files.
 # If not set, it defaults to $HOME/.duckdb/extensions
 extension_dir=

+# Whether the program is started in the background.
+If true, it will run in the background
+daemonMode=

 # PID file.
 Used to describe the process id of running server process.
 # When server is running, the file will be exclusively locked.